Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction The Peak of Christmas at Grouse Mountain

 Below is a video showing what the Light Walk is like.
 The Light Walk is a trail that goes through the forest and around a frozen lake.
 The route starts and finishes with a tunnel of lights.

-You don’t normally have to wear snowshoes to go through the Light Walk, except after fresh snowfall, but lots of people do.
+Guests don’t usually need snowshoes for the Light Walk, except after fresh snowfall, but many people do.
 From dusk until closing time the trail is lit up with Christmas lights and illuminations.

 Other Information